 Coffee Bar Layout

-When we were researching the best possible options to layout our space, a friend of mine, Greg Ubert, recommended his book ( ).
-It is helpful to know that if you choose to order his book, the price also includes coffee samples from his company, Crimson Cup.
+When we were researching the best possible options to layout our space, a friend, Greg Ubert, recommended his book, 7 Steps to Success.
+I highly recommend that you consider purchasing a copy of his book, which includes coffee samples from his company, Crimson Cup.

-In his book, he shares that the layout behind the bar should be done in an efficient way so that the barista who is working takes the fewest number of steps as possible.
-This will save time in making the drink thus allowing the barista to make more drinks per hour which will add to the bottom line of profit.
-This design concept works for both directions (right or left) that the customer traffic could flow.
+In his book, Greg shares that the layout behind the bar should be done in an efficient way so the working barista takes the fewest number of steps possible.
+This will save time in making the drink, thus allowing the barista to create more drinks per hour, which will increase your profit.

-This design layout allows the barista to continue a conversation with the customer as they move down the line toward receiving their drink.
-In a busy shop environment, the cup may be passed along to another barista who is making the rest of the drink and engaging the customer in conversation.
+This design layout also allows the barista to continue a conversation with the customer as they move down the line toward receiving their drink.
+In a busy shop environment, the cup may be passed along to another barista who creates the rest of the drink and engages the customer in conversation.